HN410/MLA-Approximates-NCDBA/readme.md

 - `first.py`: Code for the training.
 - `second.py`: Code for the logit adjustment or 1vs1 adjuster.

-This repository is based on the [paper](https://arxiv.org/abs/2203.14197) and [repository](https://github.com/ShadeAlsha/LTR-weight-balancing).
-Please refer to them as well.
+This repository is based on the [paper](https://arxiv.org/abs/2203.14197) and [repository](https://github.com/ShadeAlsha/LTR-weight-balancing) of Alshammari et al. Please refer to them as well.

 ## How to Execute
 1. Setup environment.
 Refer to [Requirement](#Requirement).